anagha-microsoft/ncr-mlops-hol/lab-guide/2-LoadTrainingData.md

 <br>

 ## 4.0.
 Next
 This concludes the module.
-Refere to the main lab guide for the next step.
+Refer to the main lab guide for the next step.